-- Visas - Tourists can acquire multiple entry visas for stays up to 30 days and no tourist voucher or invitation letter from Uzbekistan are required.
+Tourists can acquire multiple entry visas for stays up to 30 days and no tourist voucher or invitation letter from Uzbekistan is required.
 Visas are issued within the next 2 working days.
 Make sure your passport is valid for at least three months beyond the date of arrival.
-If you are not sure about your visa status, visit www.doyouneedvisa.com which will let you know whether or not you need visa based on your nationality and the country you want to visit.
+If you are not sure about your visa status, visit www.doyouneedvisa.com which will let you know whether or not you need a visa based on your nationality and the country you want to visit.

-- Travel Insurance - Just like anywhere else, we recommend getting travel insurance when traveling to Uzbekistan, since it covers not only the costs medical problems, but also theft and loss of valuables.
+Just like anywhere else, we recommend getting travel insurance when traveling to Uzbekistan, since it covers not only the costs of medical problems but also theft and loss of valuables.

 Average High/Low Temperature

 |Temperature / Month||Jan||Feb||Mar||Apr||May||Jun||Jul||Aug||Sep||Oct||Nov||Dec|